Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Explanation

-The american geneticist Kevin Anderson notes (2004): "Parasitic bacteria can fairly easily be understood in terms of "loss of function."
+The American geneticist Kevin Anderson notes (2004): "Parasitic bacteria can fairly easily be understood in terms of "loss of function."
 As the ability of the organism became genetically depleted, it was forced to depend upon other biological systems to greater and greater degree, until it finally became fully parasitic, hence pathogenic to the host.
 Such transformation may apply to non-microorganisms also."

 If we take the mosquito for example, it is known to inject an anticoagulant substance before beginning to extract the host's blood.
 If we look at the present host - mosquito relationship in the perspective that it was formerly symbiotic, then there is a possibility that one of the substances injected would have been beneficial to it's host.
 Perhaps the anticoagulant or perhaps some other unknown substance.
 There is then the possibility that an unknown substance injected by the mosquito (perhaps the anticoagulant isn't the only substance injected) may be of some use to men.
-As an example, an article by Matt Kaplan, in the July issue of New Scientist explores how certain parastic worms could be used as therapy to combat allergies in humans.
+As an example, an article by Matt Kaplan, in the July issue of New Scientist explores how certain parasitic worms could be used as therapy to combat allergies in humans.

 le ver plat